alt-magick/Numbers/README.md

-## The Truth About Math: Numbers as Symbolic Constructs
+## The Truth About Math: Numbers as Symbolic Constructs (Extended with Gödel's Incompleteness)

 The fundamental nature of mathematics—its objectivity, certainty, and universality—forms the bedrock of modern logic.
 This essay documents an experiment that challenges this foundation, proposing that numbers are sophisticated **constructs of human cognition** and demonstrating how arithmetic and language can merge into a single, symbolic universe.